lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragmentation is based on the FCN value, which has a length of N bits.
 The All-1 and All-0 values are reserved, and are used to control the fragmentation transmission.
 The FCN will be sent in downwards position this means from larger to smaller and the number of bits depends on the implementation.
 The last fragment in all modes must contains a MIC which is used to check if there are error or missing fragments.

 ### No ACK Mode
 In the No ACK mode there is no feedback communication.
-The sender will send the fragments until the last one whithout any possibility to know if there were an error or lost.
-As there is not any control one bit FCN is used, where FCN all-0 will be sent for all the fragments except the last one which will use FCN to all-1 and will send the MIC. {{Fig-NoACKModeSnd}} shows the state machine for the sender.
+The sender will send the fragments until the last one whithout any possibility to know if there were an error or a loss has occurred.
+As there is not a need to identify specific fragments a  one-bit FCN is used, where FCN all-0 will be sent for all fragments except the last one.
+The latter will carry an all-1 FCN and will send the MIC. {{Fig-NoACKModeSnd}} shows the state machine for the sender.

 ~~~~
              +-----------+